nathanaelabel/nathanaelabel/README.md

     }
 }

-let me = SoftwareDeveloper()
+let me = SoftwareEngineer()
 me.introduce()
 ```

 ---

 ## 🌍 About Me
-A passionate **Software Developer** from Indonesia 🇮🇩 with experience in mobile and web development.
-Skilled in solving complex problems and building user-centric solutions while thriving in agile teams to create high-quality, impactful software. <br/><br/>
+**Software Engineer** from Indonesia 🇮🇩 with experience in mobile and web development.
+Passionate about the art of simplicity, focusing on creating simple yet powerful applications that enhance user experience. <br/><br/>

 ## 🛠️ Technologies & Tools